 We will empower women and children affected by the war in Syria to rediscover hope for their futures by creating meaningful opportunities for them to realize their potential and envision a future of promise.

-Our dream is for this to be a replicable model that will begin in Saida, working alongside the municipality and school system and then expanding into other regions of Lebanon.
+Our dream is for the Safe Spaces Center to be a replicable model that will begin in Saida, working alongside the municipality and school system and then expanding into other regions of Lebanon.

 READY TO HELP?

 The genesis of Safe Spaces came from a trip that a group of United Methodists from North Texas took to Lebanon in February 2017, during which we toured sites in Beirut, Saida, Sur, al Marjj, and Zahle.
 After visiting a number of humanitarian organizations at work, and the people who are being helped by these organizations, the group was especially struck by the emotional trauma which women and children refugees are experiencing.

 Rev. Rachel Baughman is the senior pastor to Oak Lawn United Methodist Church.
 She is passionate about discipleship, social justice and hospitality for those on the margins.
 A graduate of Texas Wesleyan University and Drew Theological Seminary, Rachel edited the CEB Women’s Study Bible and has contributed to a long list of curricula for Sparkhouse press.
 She serves on the leadership of Faith Forward Dallas, a multi-faith organization in the city.
 Rachel passionately pours her heart into a new non-profit called Safe Spaces Lebanon where she works to provide for the education and psychosocial needs of refugee children who are fleeing from the war in Syria.
 Her husband, Rev. Mike Baughman, is also a United Methodist minister in the Dallas area and founding pastor of Union Coffee.
 Together they are raising their four children, Griffin 16, Bekah 15, Sylvia 11, and Thomas 8.

 REV. STEPHANIE MCKELLAR